 If your marketing material says that your tour will last 4 hours, then make sure it lasts no less and no more.
-If you says that you will visit 3 different restaurants, you should visit those 3 restaurants.
-People on tours do not like it when they’re rushed on tours or their tours are dragged for hours.
-Even if you finish your tour only 10 minutes earlier, people on your tours will feel cheated.
+If you say that you will visit 3 different restaurants, you should visit those 3 restaurants.
+People on tours do not like it when they’re rushed on tours or when their tours are dragged for hours.
+Even if you finish your tour only 10 minutes early, people on your tours will feel cheated.

-Most people who go on tours already know they will tip the tour guides in the end of the tour, but that does not mean that they want to be reminded of that.
-By reminding your customers that you have to tip, or in some cases pass around jars for them to put the tips in only irritates you customers and makes them want to tip you even less that they had intended.
+Most people who go on tours already know they will tip the tour guides at the end of the tour, but that does not mean that they want to be reminded of that.
+By reminding your customers that they have to tip or in some cases, pass around jars for them to put the tips in, only irritates your customers and makes them want to tip you even less than they had intended.

 You might wonder — was reading 500 negative reviews tough?
 Yes, it was.
-But in the process of doing so, I was able to learn more than you can imagine about how actual travelers think.
+But in the process of doing so, I was able to learn more than you can imagine about how actual travellers think.
 Some of the above points may have come across as a surprise — they definitely did to me.
-The key, at the core of it, is to make sure you look for a direct connection with your audience, keeping your promises and catering for their needs.
+The key, at the core of it, is to make sure you look for a direct connection with your audience, keeping your promises and catering to their needs.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.